Oasis, Nevada

 Oasis is a census-designated place (CDP) located in eastern Elko County, Nevada, United States, at the junction of State Route 233 and Interstate 80, 31 mi northwest of the Utah border and 77 mi east of Elko.
-As of the 2008 American Community Survey it had a population of 34.
-As of 2020, Oasis had a population of just four.
+As of the 2020 census, Oasis had a population of 4.

 Description

 Oasis is a high desert community located in the Goshute Valley between the Pequop Mountains and the Toano Range at an elevation of approximately 5870 ft.

 Oasis is named for the Oasis Ranch, which in the late 1880s was owned by E. C. Hardy.

 The community is part of the Elko Micropolitan Statistical Area.